Detailed League Outline

 Length of Season

 The season will consist of 10 matches (5 game days) with teams playing double headers on SATURDAYS.
 Each match will include 3 games to 21.
 Each game will be limited to 15 minutes.
-Session 1 will begin no earlier than October 30 and conclude no later than December 18.
-Session 2 will begin no earlier than January 8 and conclude no later than February 26.
+Session 1 will begin no earlier than October 29 and conclude no later than December 17.
+Session 2 will begin no earlier than January 7 and conclude no later than February 25.
 The only date guaranteed to be excluded from your schedule is the date you provide on the Conflict Form at the time of registration.
-The conflict form is due by the registration deadline.
 All other bye dates are determined by other factors involved in scheduling.

 Time of Games

 Game times will range from 7:50am to 5:00pm on Saturdays.
 Game times may rotate from week to week depending on the number of teams in each division and the availability of courts.
 All dates/times for your division are available for play and games cannot be rescheduled.

 All league games will be played at Okun Fieldhouse – 20200 Johnson Drive Shawnee, KS 66218

 Inclement Weather Line